Boeser's hat trick helps Canucks rally, push Preds to brink of elimination

 Lindolm beat goalie Juuse Saros over his stick with a wrister from just in front of the crease off a pass from Conor Garland.

+“I was wide open right in front,” Lindholm said.
+"So, I mean, obviously we scored a goal and got kind of relief and a lot of emotions and lost my voice a little bit.
+But it’s a good feeling.”

-Brock Boeser had his first hat trick in the playoffs and seventh of his career.
-He scored on Vancouver's first shot and got the Canucks into overtime scoring twice in the final 2:49.
-His third came with 6.2 seconds left in regulation to quiet a Nashville crowd that celebrated much of the third period.
+Boeser scored on Vancouver's first shot and got the Canucks into overtime scoring twice in the final 2:49.
+His third came with 8 seconds left in regulation to quiet a Nashville crowd that celebrated much of the third period.
+Boeser said he knew time was ticking down after he hit the post and had the puck again.

+"I just kind of saw an opportunity like to jam it and just try it, and it worked,” Boeser said.

 J.T.
 Miller had three assists.
 The Canucks now will have a chance to advance Tuesday night in Vancouver in Game 5.